dsoto/ENSP-337-notes/radiation.md

 The emissivity is how much radiant power is emitted by a substance relative to an ideal black-body emitter.

+If we have two objects with the same surface area and temperature, the object with the higher emissivity emits more radiation.

+# Absorptivity

+Kirchoff's Law of thermal radiation states that a body in thermodynamic equilibrium, the absorptivity and emissivity are equal.

 ## Emissive Power
 ![](./figures/Emissive_Power.png)